Nikon D4 + Nikkor 24-70mm f/2.8 @ 24mm — 1/1000 sec, f/7.1, ISO 500 — map & image data — nearby photos

 Nikon D4 + Sigma “Bigma” 50-500mm OS @ 290mm — 1/640 sec, f/6.3, ISO 1400 — map & image data — nearby photos

 When I decided to take a pop out to the river with the camera this morning, I knew things were a bigger deal than I'd first thought when I came out of the garage and saw the traffic on my street.
 Normally it's pretty quiet, but due to its particular circumstances, it quickly becomes a parking lot itself when the expressways are shut down.
-Today was the 2nd time I'd seen this.
+Today was the second time I'd seen this in ten years.

 Nikon D4 + Sigma “Bigma” 50-500mm OS @ 50mm — 1/25 sec, f/22, ISO 100 — map & image data — nearby photos